 3. Local Stores

 You can also locate a rainbow baby coat in local stores.
 If you live in a major city, then there should be plenty of options near you.

 A Complete Guide to Choosing The Best Rainbow Baby Coat For You

 If you want to choose the best rainbow baby coat for your child then here is a complete guide describing it for you.
 Rainbow baby coats are a great way to protect babies from cold weather and keep them warm at the same time.
-A rainbow baby coat comes in different colors and patterns and can be wear over any outfit.
+A rainbow baby coat comes in different colors and patterns and can be worn over any outfit.